zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/combobox.md

 # ComboBox HtmlHelper Overview

-The ComboBox HtmlHelper extension is a server-side wrapper for the [Kendo UI ComboBox](http://demos.telerik.com/aspnet-mvc/combobox/index).
+The ComboBox HtmlHelper extension is a server-side wrapper for the [Kendo UI ComboBox](http://demos.telerik.com/kendo-ui/combobox/index).

-It enables the user to enter custom values through the keyboard.
-The [ComboBox](http://docs.telerik.com/kendo-ui/controls/editors/combobox/overview) represents a richer version of the ```<select>``` element and provides support for local and remote data binding, item templates, and configurable options for controlling the list behavior.
+It enables you to configure the Kendo UI ComboBox widget from server-side code.
+The [ComboBox](http://docs.telerik.com/kendo-ui/controls/editors/combobox/overview) enables the user to enter custom values through the keyboard.
+It represents a richer version of the ```<select>``` element and provides support for local and remote data binding, item templates, and configurable options for controlling the list behavior.

-For more information on the HtmlHelper, refer to the article on the [ComboBox HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/combobox/overview).
+For more information on the HtmlHelper, refer to the article on the [ComboBox HtmlHelper for ASP.NET MVC](http://demos.telerik.com/aspnet-mvc/combobox/index).

 ## Basic Usage